chrrpat/BS32012/README.md

 ###Week 1 (01/03/15)
--Opened GitHub account.
+- Opened GitHub account.
--Make practise repository and practised cloning, pushing, merging repositories.
+- Make practise repository and practised cloning, pushing, merging repositories.
--Familiarised with XMing, using Unix, and very basic Python
+- Familiarised with XMing, using Unix, and very basic Python.

 ###Week 2 (08/03/15)
--Virtual Machine operational on laptop for use off campus.
+- Virtual Machine operational on laptop for use off campus.
--Given MySQL username and password
+- Given MySQL username and password.
--Made practise tables, linking through references.
+- Made practise tables, linking through references.
+- Downloaded a practise Gene Expression Omnibus file and transferred to virtual machine.
 ###Week 3 (15/03/15)
+-Downloaded a different GEO file to use
+-Began completing parser and encountered some problems with the file.
+-Downloaded a different GEO file which had the appropriate layout.
+-Completed parser which correctly produces output files.
 ###Week 4 (22/03/15)
+-Began producing real tables in MySQL to hold the output files from the parser
 ###Week 5 (29/03/15)